 Abram Morris, a mid-level agent, wakes up at 7am and grabs the script he half read the night before.
 He fell asleep reading it while also watching the DVR'd episode of Law & Order: SVU his client got a credit for writing.
 He puts on a t-shirt, goes to the kitchen-living-dining room of his 800-square-foot Brentwood apartment and grabs his yogurt, bran, and hot cup of organic roast.
 Then he plops down on his couch, turns a few more pages of the script, and shoots off a Blackberry message to his assistant.
 He tells his assistant to write an encouraging pass email to the writer by the time Abram gets in.
 The script is good, but who's going to buy it since the last two sci-fi films like it stunk up the box office last year?

 Before working out and showering, he finishes Blackberrying his email and forwards his assistant 23 to-dos and follow-ups for the day.
-By 8:30am, Abram is in his car on his way to the office in Beverly Hills braving the LA traffic.
-It takes him thirty minutes to drive the three and half miles from door to door.
+By 8:30am, Abram is in his car on his way to the office in Beverly Hills braving the L.A. traffic.
+It takes him 30 minutes to drive the three-and-a-half miles from door to door.
 At the office, he greets his assistant, sits at his desk, drinks his coffee, and skims through the online editions of Variety and The Hollywood Reporter before heading down to the conference room to sit through the agency-wide meeting about the projects his agency is looking to package up and sell.
 By the time the meeting is over it’s 11:15am, and it's time to start making calls.

 At 11:45am, Abram hangs up the call with Mark just in time to be five minutes late for driving into Burbank to have lunch with the creative executive that he met last Thursday at a premier.
 It's a due-diligence lunch, no deals to be made now, but maybe a couple years down the road she'll be able to help him out with a deal.